Notes from Berlin, 2

 Also explored at the museum is the psychology of the Stasi employees.

 The whole second floor of the museum preserves the offices of Erich Mielke, head of this whole hideous edifice.
-It’s a riot of beige and formica.
-His diagram of the layout for his breakfast is a masterpiece of pedantry—of which, I have to say, my father would have approved.
+It’s a riot of beige and formica (cf. Deutschland 89, scenes of which were filmed there).
+Mielke’s diagram of the layout for his breakfast is a masterpiece of pedantry—of which, I have to say, my father would have approved.

 The diagram has now been cannily immortalized in a mouse-pad, one of the few concessions to modernity in the museum’s suitably antiquated little bookshop—Is Nothing Sacred?

-The museum also tellingly depicts the race of people all over the east to limit the destruction of Stasi files after November 1989.
+The museum also tellingly depicts the scramble of people all over the east to limit the destruction of Stasi files after November 1989.

 * * *